knit_graphs.artin_wale_braids.Wale module

 Parameters:

-• u (Loop) – The parent loop in the stitch connection.
+• u (LoopT) – The parent loop in the stitch connection.

-• v (Loop) – The child loop in the stitch connection.
+• v (LoopT) – The child loop in the stitch connection.

 Returns: